cdktf/cdktf-provider-cloudflare/docs/zeroTrustDnsLocation.java.md

 - *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-cloudflare.zeroTrustDnsLocation.ZeroTrustDnsLocationNetworks">ZeroTrustDnsLocationNetworks</a>>

-A list of network ranges that requests from this location would originate from.
+Specify the list of network ranges from which requests at this location originate.

-A non-empty list is only effective if the ipv4 endpoint is enabled for this location.
+The list takes effect only if it is non-empty and the IPv4 endpoint is enabled for this location.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_dns_location#networks ZeroTrustDnsLocation#networks}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_dns_location#networks ZeroTrustDnsLocation#networks}

 ---